 Photos by Maggie West

-I saw the performance on a Sunday afternoon, the second of three performances for the day, in an intimate but full theater in Santa Monica.
-The crowd was a mix of children, old people, and young couples in jean jackets—surprisingly light on douchebag hipster types chomping at the bit to blog about their experience there (just me, thankfully).
+I saw the performance on a Sunday afternoon, the second of three performances for the day, in an intimate but full theatre in Santa Monica.
+The crowd was a mix of children, old people and young couples in jean jackets.

-The lights dimmed and the music—"Everybody Wants to Be a Cat," from The Aristocats —swelled.
-When the lights came back on, our star cat left his carrier cage to reluctantly ride a skateboard down a ramp to center stage, and after some pleading, he clawed at a rope that raised a sign: "Welcome to the Show."
+The lights dimmed and the music – "Everybody Wants to Be a Cat" from The Aristocats – swelled.
+When the lights came back on, our star cat left his carrier cage to reluctantly ride a skateboard down a ramp to centre stage, and after some pleading, he clawed at a rope that raised a sign: "Welcome to the Show."